tmm22/iev1/README.md

-# AI Image Editor – Phase 0 Scaffold
+# AI Image Editor – Phase 1 Shell

 This repository hosts the experimental AI-powered image editor described in `ai-image-editor-plan.md`.
 The current focus is Phase 0: establishing the baseline developer environment so future phases (AI integrations, collaboration, production hardening) have a stable foundation.